Banks that have cut or eliminated overdraft fees

 Alliant Credit Union

-Alliant Credit Union stopped charging overdraft and NSF fees in 2021.
-Members can opt in to its Courtesy Pay program, which may cover transactions that would otherwise not have cleared due to insufficient funds.
+Alliant Credit Union stopped charging overdraft and nonsufficient funds (NSF) fees in 2021.
+Members who have accounts in good standing may qualify for the Courtesy Pay program, under which the credit union may cover checks or ACH electronic transactions that otherwise would have not cleared due to insufficient funds.

 Ally Bank eliminated overdraft fees during the COVID-19 pandemic in 2020.
 The online bank subsequently made the change permanent.
 In cases when a transaction is made that overdraws an account, the bank may cover the overdraft up to $250 — at the bank’s discretion — or decline the transaction.
 No fee is charged in either scenario.